XDTX75694/Active-Directory-Home-Lab-/02-Windows-10-Client-Setup-&-Domain-Join.md

 # Windows 10 Configuration & Joining the Domain
 ---
 ## **<ins>Section Objective:</ins>**
-This section covers configuring the Windows 10 client machine and joining it to the dale.local domain, and the step that connect a regular workstation to the network managed by Active Directory.
+This section covers configuring the Windows 10 client machine and joining it to the dale.local domain, and the steps that connect a regular workstation to the network managed by Active Directory.
 Once joined, the client can be logged into using domain user accounts, is visible and manageable from the domain controller, and is ready to receive Group Policy settings and forward logs to Splunk.
 Set up for Splunk will be shown in the next section.

 ---
 <img width="1036" height="796" alt="Install complete" src="https://github.com/user-attachments/assets/34dba885-97e4-4a6f-8914-a105867097f2" />

-The setup for the client machine is nearly identical, with the only difference is chooseing Winodws 10 Pro workstation.
+The setup for the client machine is nearly identical, with the only difference being choosing Windows 10 Pro workstation.
 The Pro version is used because it includes enterprise features like the ability to join a domain, Group Policy managment, and the use of the Remote Desktop Protocol (RDP), which the Home edition lacks.

 ---
 <img width="1027" height="726" alt="Changing PC name " src="https://github.com/user-attachments/assets/8522f7dd-562e-42cd-982d-1f0c3d72c675" />